 Your assignment for today is to discuss what we’ve talked about today with someone else.
 Because when we teach other people, we learn it better ourselves.
 And if you are going to have a successful business, you have to be okay with charging for what you are doing.

 So I want you to go teach this to somebody else.
 You have to make this mindset shift if the rest of this podcast season is going to benefit you.
-This is the foundation, you have to be okay with charging for what you're doing.
+This is the foundation, you have to be okay with charging for what you’re doing.
 So go teach this to your husband, to your best friend, to your mom.
-Pick someone and teach this to them, talk to them about why it is okay for you to charge for what you're doing.
-Talk about how it will bless you and your family and why that's okay.
-Talk about how it's going to bless the lives of other people and how that is incredible and wonderful and exciting.
+Talk to them about why it is okay for you to charge for what you’re doing.
+Talk about how it will bless you and your family and why that’s okay.
+Talk about how it’s going to bless the lives of other people and how that is incredible and wonderful and exciting.

-Go talk about it.
-That is your simple takeaway from today.
-In the next episode, we are going to be talking about why I love content marketing, blogging, podcasting, YouTube channels, Instagram feeds.
-I love content marketing and there's a reason.
-And it's because you can earn money while blessing other people's lives.
-And we're going to dig into that in the next episode.
-So I hope that you will subscribe today so that you don't miss that episode.
+In the next episode, we are going to be talking about why I love content marketing – blogging, podcasting, YouTube channels, Instagram feeds – for LDS moms.
+I love content marketing and there’s a reason.
+And it’s because you can earn money while blessing other people’s lives.
+And we’re going to dig into that in the next episode.
+So I hope that you will subscribe today so that you don’t miss that episode.